Projection Formula & Overview

 Projection Formula

-In a geometric sense, projecting a vector onto another vector involves finding the shadow or footprint of one vector along the direction of another.
-Given two vectors a and $\mathbf{b}$, the projection of $\mathbf{a}$ onto $\mathbf{b}$ is a vector that lies along $\mathbf{b}$ and represents the component of $\mathbf{a}$ in the direction of b\mathbf\{b\}b.
+Given two vectors $\mathbf{a}$ and $\mathbf{b}$, the projection of $\mathbf{a}$ onto $\mathbf{b}$ is a vector that lies along $\mathbf{b}$ and represents the component of $\mathbf{a}$ in the direction of $\mathbf{b}$.

 Now,

-1. $a=c \cos B+b \cos C$
+1. $a = c \cos B + b \cos C$

-2. $b=c \cos A+a \cos C$
+2. $b = c \cos A + a \cos C$

-3. $c=b \cos A+a \cos B$
+3. $c = b \cos A + a \cos B$

-In any triangle ABC we have a
+In any triangle ABC we have,

 Now convert the above relation into sides in terms of angles in terms of the sides of any triangle.